48 Hours in Marfa: A Definitive Guide

 Attend a Star Party for the best view in/of the galaxy

-The McDonald Observatory is a beautiful observatory run by University of Texas in Fort Davis, a Dark Skies area.
-An approximately ~45 minute drive from Marfa, the observatory runs “Star Parties” most Tuesdays, Thursdays, Fridays, and Saturdays where attendees are able to learn about stars and planets and see them up-close through powerful telescopes set-up around the site.
+The McDonald Observatory is a beautiful facility run by University of Texas in Fort Davis, a Dark Skies area.
+An approximately 45 minute drive from Marfa, the observatory runs “Star Parties” most Tuesdays, Thursdays, Fridays, and Saturdays during which attendees are able to learn about stars and planets and see them up-close through powerful telescopes set-up around the site.

 Not feeling up for the drive?
 We get it.
 Just look up at the stars from Marfa - while not quite the same, you’ll see more stars than you ever thought possible on a clear evening.
 It is genuinely spectacular.